evaou/kotlin-algorithm/README.md

       *h(n)*: heuristic estimated distance from current to target node <br/>

 ### Dynamic Programming
-The problem is divided into smaller overlapping sub-problems which are solved by remembering and using previous solved result .
+The problem is divided into smaller overlapping sub-problems which are solved by remembering and using previous solved result.

     - think top down recursively but solve bottom up
     - use memorization to keep sub answers
     - save duplicated work and resue it